metadatacenter/cedar-artifact-library/README.md

 Other IRI-base options include are `-esi` for element schema artifacts, and `-fsi` for field schema artifacts.

 Again, the -x argument is optional.
+If the `-y` option is omitted the YAML is written to the console.

 ```
 ## Building the Library